gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 **Parameters:**

-* `function_interpolator` interpolator along the GridInterest direction to interpolate the advected function (allfdistribu) on the domain of the function.
+* `function_interpolator` Interpolator along the GridInterest direction to interpolate the advected function (allfdistribu) on the domain of the function.
-* `adv_field_builder` builder along the GridInterest direction to build a spline representation of the advection field on the function domain.
+* `adv_field_builder` Builder along the GridInterest direction to build a spline representation of the advection field on the function domain.
-* `adv_field_evaluator` evaluator along the GridInterest direction to evaluate the advection field spline representation on the function domain.
+* `adv_field_evaluator` Evaluator along the GridInterest direction to evaluate the advection field spline representation on the function domain.

-* `time_stepper` time integration method for the characteristic equation.
+* `time_stepper_builder` A builder for the time integration method used for the characteristic equation.